7 Restaurants Perfect For A Day Trip Outside Boston

 Operating Hours: Noon-Twilight every day

 If you’ve accepted mediocrity for the night, then you should hit play on any movie starring Will Ferrell.
 But if you’re looking for a far more enjoyable time, then you should head to Duxbury, where you’ll also find a food truck that’s the epitome of all things New England.
-Grilled lobster, clam steamers, and the freshly-shucked oysters are served right by the bay where the namesake bivalves are farmed.
+Octopus, smoked bluefish pate, and the freshly-shucked oysters are served right by the bay where the namesake bivalves are farmed.
 Throw in a few glasses of rosé, and soon you’ll forget all about how bad Daddy’s Home 2 truly is.

 Drive Time: 1 hour